The Mergers & Acquisitions Litigation Review: Germany

-The procedural and substantive law that governs M&A disputes regularly follows from choice-of-law clauses and dispute resolution clauses in the purchase agreements since it is best practice in German M&A transactions to include such clauses.
+The procedural and substantive law that governs M&A disputes regularly follows from choice of law clauses and dispute resolution clauses in the purchase agreements since it is best practice in German M&A transactions to include such clauses.
 In the absence of a clause concerning jurisdiction or arbitration, the German Code of Civil Procedure provides for rules to determine jurisdiction.
 In cross-border disputes, international jurisdiction and thus the applicable procedural law are often determined pursuant to the provisions of the Brussels Ia Regulation or the Lugano Convention.5 The applicable domestic substantive law in cross-border disputes is determined in accordance with the Rome I Regulation (contractual claims) and Rome II Regulation (non-contractual claims) and – outside the scope of these regulations – the Introductory Act to the German Civil Code.
 The most important German substantive laws with regard to M&A disputes are the German Civil Code, the German Commercial Code, the Limited Liability Companies Act, the German Stock Corporation Act, the Transformation Act and the Securities Trading Act.
 In Germany, unlike, for instance, in the United States, all laws that are material for an M&A dispute are federal laws.
-Thus, a conflict-of-laws analysis concerning cross-border disputes with a connection to Germany needs to consider only whether German domestic law governs, but need not distinguish between various German state laws.
+Thus, a conflict-of-laws analysis concerning cross-border disputes with a connection to Germany needs to consider only whether German domestic law governs, and need not distinguish between various German state laws.

 In the context of M&A transactions, three regulatory bodies are of particular importance.
 First, the German Federal Financial Supervisory Authority (BaFin) is the authority responsible for supervision of takeovers of domestic companies listed on a stock exchange in Germany.
-BaFin monitors, among others, the following transaction-related procedures: acquisition offers, takeover bids, mandatory offers, and delisting offers.6 BaFin has the right to issue orders including an order prohibiting an offer.
+BaFin monitors, among others, the following transaction-related procedures: acquisition offers, takeover bids, mandatory offers and delisting offers.6 BaFin has the right to issue orders including an order prohibiting an offer.
 Orders of BaFin are subject to an objection procedure before the BaFin Objections Committee.7

 Third, the Federal Ministry of Economics and Energy (BMWi) has the authority under the Foreign Trade and Payments Act and the Foreign Trade and Payments Ordinance to review and restrict or prohibit certain acquisitions of German companies by foreign investors from outside the EU, but in exceptional cases also from within the EU.
 The scope of investigation and the BMWi's means of control depend on how sensitive the area in which the target company operates is considered to be as well as the amount of shares to be acquired.
 A prohibition or restriction by the BMWi can be challenged before an administrative court with an action for annulment by the buyer or the seller, but not by the target.8

 M&A-related disputes between shareholders and the company or its directors and officers are generally rare in Germany compared to M&A disputes against the counterparty to the transaction.
-This section outlines substantive law and procedural aspects to be considered with regard to shareholder claims.
+This section outlines the substantive law and procedural aspects to be considered with regard to shareholder claims.

 i Common claims and procedure

-Common shareholder claims are related to either a breach of duties by directors and officers, or exploitation of influence on the company to the detriment of the shareholders by any person.
+Common shareholder claims are related to either a breach of duties by directors and officers, or exploitation of influence on a company to the detriment of the shareholders by any person.
 Furthermore, shareholders may claim damages against the company due to a failure to provide information or the provision of false information either under the Securities Trading Act (WpHG) or based on tort law.
 Tort claims may also be directed against directors and officers.
-Following a transaction, minority shareholders may claim monetary compensation if they have to transfer their shares to majority shareholders ('squeeze-out').
+Following a transaction, minority shareholders may claim monetary compensation if they have to transfer their shares to majority shareholders (squeeze-out).

 In managing the affairs of the company, members of the management board in particular have to comply with their duty of care and their duty of loyalty.
 The duty of care requires the board member to exercise the due care of a prudent manager, faithfully complying with his or her duties.
 With regard to the duty of loyalty, the board member, as a fiduciary, is obliged to give priority to the company's interests over her or his personal interests or the interests of third parties, and to safeguard the company's interests.
 In the event of a breach of those duties, the board member is liable towards the company for the damage caused.
 Correspondingly, claims against board members are pursued by the company.
 In pursuing such claims, the company is generally represented by the supervisory board.
 However, the general meeting of shareholders may appoint a special representative to pursue claims against a board member.
-Furthermore, shareholders owning, in the aggregate, one per cent of the share capital or a proportionate amount of the share capital of €100,000 may seek permission from a court to pursue the claims in their own name on behalf of the company.
+Furthermore, shareholders owning, in the aggregate, 1 per cent of the share capital or a proportionate amount of the share capital of €100,000 may seek permission from a court to pursue the claims in their own name on behalf of the company.
 The court will permit such legal action only if certain statutory preconditions are met, including that the shareholders provide proof that they unsuccessfully requested the company to pursue the claims within a reasonable notice period.
 Otherwise and in contrast to other jurisdictions, German law does not provide for a derivative suit of individual shareholders to assert rights of the company.

-Any person who exploits his or her influence on the company, a member of the management board or of the supervisory board, to act to the detriment of the company or its shareholders, is liable to compensate the company for the damage suffered by the company as a result.
-Such influence can be based, for instance, on a business relationship, personal relationships with directors and officers of the company, or share ownership.9 The management board generally pursues the claims on behalf of the company.
+Any person who exploits his or her influence on the company, a member of the management board or of the supervisory board to act to the detriment of the company or its shareholders is liable to compensate the company for the damage suffered by the company as a result.
+Such influence can be based, for instance, on a business relationship, personal relationships with directors and officers of the company, or share ownership.10 The management board generally pursues the claims on behalf of the company.
 If the management board is not prepared to do so, shareholders may seek to pursue the claims subject to judicial approval under the above-mentioned prerequisites.
-Shareholders also may have and pursue a claim of their own against the person who exercised undue influence.
+Shareholders also may hold and pursue a claim of their own against the person who exercised undue influence.
 However, such shareholder claim requires that the shareholder suffers a direct damage, above and beyond the indirect damage that was caused via damage to the company.
 The line between indirect and direct damages may be difficult to draw.
 Generally, a decrease in share value as a result of damage inflicted against the company would be considered a mere indirect damage.
-In contrast, if a third party exploited her or his influence to cause the company to publish false information and the shareholder sold shares as a result, the (former) shareholder may have a personal claim for compensation.10 Members of the management board and of the supervisory board may also be liable in addition to the person exerting undue influence if they are found to have neglected their duties.11
+In contrast, if a third party exploited her or his influence to cause the company to publish false information and the shareholder sold shares as a result, the (former) shareholder may have a personal claim for compensation.11 Members of the management board and of the supervisory board may also be liable in addition to the person exerting undue influence if they are found to have neglected their duties.12

-In addition, shareholders can assert tort claims against the company as well as against its directors and officers, including a tort claim for causing intentional damage contra bonos mores based on a failure to disclose information or providing false information outside of the scope of the Securities Trading Act.16 This is the case, for instance, when the management board directly harms shareholders or investors intentionally and unfairly by way of issuing grossly incorrect ad hoc disclosures in the course of an M&A transaction.17 In addition, shareholders can even assert claims in tort based on misleading statements made during press conferences or in private discussions with investors.18 However, compared to the ad hoc disclosure obligations under the Securities Trading Act, the applicable requirements are less strict regarding the truth and completeness of such informal information.19
+In addition, shareholders can assert tort claims against the company as well as against its directors and officers, including a tort claim for causing intentional damage contra bonos mores based on a failure to disclose information or providing false information outside of the scope of the Securities Trading Act.17 This is the case, for instance, when the management board directly harms shareholders or investors intentionally and unfairly by way of issuing grossly incorrect ad hoc disclosures in the course of an M&A transaction.18 In addition, shareholders can even assert claims in tort based on misleading statements made during press conferences or in private discussions with investors.19 However, compared to the ad hoc disclosure obligations under the Securities Trading Act, the applicable requirements are less strict regarding the truth and completeness of such informal information.20

-Following an M&A transaction, majority shareholders of a stock corporation holding 95 per cent or more of the shares in the company may resolve the transfer of shares from the remaining minority shareholders ('squeeze-out').
+Following an M&A transaction, majority shareholders of a stock corporation holding 95 per cent or more of the shares in the company may resolve the transfer of shares from the remaining minority shareholders (squeeze-out).
 In return, those minority shareholders can claim an appropriate cash settlement.
-Disputes arising over the adequacy of such settlement must be litigated before the commercial chamber of a regional court by means of an award proceeding.20 This proceeding, which bears some similarity to a judicial appraisal under US law, enables shareholders to independently ascertain the fair value of their shares.
+Disputes arising over the adequacy of such settlement must be litigated before the commercial chamber of a regional court by means of an award proceeding.21 This proceeding, which bears some similarity to a judicial appraisal under US law, enables shareholders to independently ascertain the fair value of their shares.